- 90° lateral imaging

 the telecentric lens makes this module perfect for any multiple-measurement application.

 - Working f-number (wf/N): the real f-number of a lens in operating conditions.
+Lenses with reduced aperture can be supplied on request.

 - Tolerance ± 2%.